zach-m/jonix/README.md

 - Fluent, intuitive and type-safe APIs
 - Extensibility

-It is NOT a thin XML-processing wrapper, nor is it `XPath` in disguise.
+Jonix is NOT a thin XML-processing wrapper, nor is it `XPath` in disguise.
 It was built from scratch specifically for ONIX files, and accordingly it gets updated whenever a new schema of ONIX is published (4 times a year).

-With Jonix, each ONIX element is represented by a dedicated Java class (code is auto-generated from the official schema), which gives type-safe access to the data contained by that element.
+With Jonix, each ONIX element is represented by a dedicated Java class (code is auto-generated from the official schema), providing type-safe access to the data stored in that element.
 The Java classes have a clear and intuitive API, where methods never return `null`, while public fields (containing values at the terminal nodes) may.

 Different ONIX elements play different roles.
 Some are simple data elements, containing a single value (and optionally some attributes),